andreisfartz/PictureListingApp/README.md

 # PictureListingApp

-A mock Android app used to learn kotlin and testing on Android.
+A mock Android app used to learn Kotlin and testing on Android.
 Also uses Unsplash API.